eyvindwa/okular-web/docs/members.md

 *Bass*

-Eyvind is also bassist/co-vocalist/co-songwriter in the experimental death metal band [Diskord](https://diskord.net).
-He has also been the bassist for [Defect Designer](https://defectdesignerband.bandcamp.com/).
+Eyvind is also bassist and multi-instrumentalist/co-vocalist/co-songwriter in the experimental, dissonant, death metal band [Diskord](https://diskord.net), and he assumed bass duties for [Defect Designer](https://defectdesignerband.bandcamp.com/) on their *Neanderthal* release from 2022.

 ## Fredrik William Aas